j0nathanj/CTF-WriteUps/kaspersky-ctf-2017/Crypto/Bad-Calculations/README.md

 So, when looking at the code at first, it looks like an RSA encryption (generating p and q, multiplying (p-1)*(q-1), and so on and so forth..).

-When trying to run the given script, we can notice that it takes really long to execute, which makes it kind of suspicious.
+When trying to run the given script, we can notice that it takes a really long time to execute, which makes it kind of suspicious.
 This was the point I decided to try and optimize the code and make it run faster.
 Throughout the optimization process, I noticed a few things:
 1) There are parts in the code that were made complicated, but can be done in an easy way.